ssideris/Data_Engineering_Concepts/DevOps/Uploading Data in Google Cloud Storage and Querying them using Big Query/README.md

 As always, I am going to start by using a VM instance provided by Google, as proposed [here](https://github.com/ssideris/Data_Management_Concepts/tree/main/DevOps/Virtual%20Machine%20Instance%20Creation%20using%20Google%20Cloud.pdf).
 This is a very helpful step to deal with the low specs of your computer but remains optional.

 Moreover, make sure to deploy a Virtual Environment with all the needed dependencies.
 I use Anaconda to create one.
-Inside the VE, we pip install :the dependencies that are needed for this tutorial using a requirements.txt.
+Inside the VE, we pip install the dependencies that are needed for this tutorial using a requirements.txt.

 ```python